Where am I?

 - Submit your application by the end of the first semester of your junior year OR by the middle of your third semester on campus if you are a transfer student.

-- Admitted to Teacher Certification Program / senior status / maintained blended cumulative GPA of 2.5 and "professional" GPA of 2.75 / submitted placement request forms to Director of Student Teaching / received approval for My Journey to Become a Teacher essay.
+- Admitted to Teacher Certification Program / senior status / maintained blended cumulative GPA of 2.75 and content and"professional" GPAs of 3.0 / submitted placement request forms to Director of Student Teaching.

 - For fall placement, submit your application prior to February 1 of the year prior to student teaching.
 For a spring placement, submit your application prior to May 1 of the year prior to student teaching.